5 Reasons To Choose a New Surrogate vs. Experienced Surrogates

 Because of their youth, they’re also more likely to carry your baby successfully.
 Their reproductive system is generally fresh and healthy.
-While an older surrogate may still be able to carry your baby, if you don’t want to gamble, then hiring a new surrogate is a great choice to make.
+While an older surrogate may still be able to carry your baby, hiring a new surrogate is a great choice to make.

 Women who decide to become a surrogate typically do so because they want to help parents struggling with infertility.
 It also gives them a chance to bring in extra money for their own family.
 A new surrogate is likely excited about the prospect of helping a family out.

 They’re likely a little nervous but extremely eager.
 They want to do what they can to help the parents out while also protecting themselves.
 Because they’re new, it’s easier for parents to talk to them and find compromises because they’re usually new to surrogacy, too.

 It’s a special kind of match when new surrogates and new parents are put together.
 They learn the ropes together and become closer through the process.
 When conflicts arise, and they work together to solve them.

 Surrogates who are experienced, however, have a different attitude.
 Because they have been through the process a few times, they typically know what to expect.
 While parents might find this prior knowledge advantageous, it does come with its drawbacks.
 Because they know what to expect, the surrogate might ask for more money.